 CU Denver Internship Programs Abroad

-facilitate unpaid internships at a wide variety of organizations and companies in eight cities around the world: Santiago, Chile; Xi’an, China; San Jose, Costa Rica; Dublin, Ireland; London, England; Avignon, France; Singapore; and Seville, Spain.
-The Office of Global Education partners with in-country directors in each location who coordinate internship placements and housing for participants.
-Internships are offered during two six-week sessions beginning around mid-May and late June each year.
+facilitate unpaid, customized summer internships at a wide variety of organizations and companies in seven cities around the world: Barcelona, Spain; Cape Coast, Ghana; Dublin, Ireland; London, England; Oaxaca, Mexico; Santiago, Chile; and Singapore.
+The Office of Global Education partners with in-country providers in each location who coordinate internship placements and housing for participants.
 Students receive academic course credit for the internships.2

 Students may also study abroad on non-CU Denver programs offered by study abroad companies, commonly known as “third party providers.”
 Third party providers boast programs all over the world, for every major, and varying lengths of time (two weeks to an academic year).
 Students are encouraged to schedule an appointment with a study abroad advisor in the Office of Global Education (OGE) to discuss recommended programs as well as the process for participating on a third party program.
 To ensure the transfer of study abroad credits back to CU Denver, OGE will facilitate the course approval process alongside students’ academic advisors, prior to students’ departure.

 CU Denver is proud to be formally affiliated with the following study abroad providers.
 These providers were chosen as affiliates based on their outstanding reputation for high-quality international academic offerings and commitment to health, safety, and affordability.
 These providers prove the most popular choices among CU Denver students.
 As a student at an affiliate university (CU Denver), you may have access to special scholarships from the providers.
 Click on the logos below to learn more about each organization.